-The advent of real-time ray tracing has elevated the visual quality computer graphics by delivering realistic lighting effects, physically accurate shadows, and better reflections, creating a final rendered image that approaches photorealism; all while running in real-time.
-Working in with real time ray-tracing in applications allows professional users to better visualize how designs will compare to their real world counterparts, and allow content creators to more closely match elements in the creation phase to the final output.
+The advent of real-time ray tracing has elevated the visual quality of games by delivering realistic lighting effects, physically accurate shadows, and better reflections, creating a final rendered image that approaches photorealism; all while running in real-time.
+Simultaneously, developers are rapidly increasing the geometric richness of scenes to keep pace with these leaps in shading quality.